 From Disney’s perspective, all Walt Disney World Resort Hotel room-only bookings are fully refundable up to 5 days before arrival, no matter whether they were booked through Disney, Undercover Tourist, or another online travel agent.
 Undercover Tourist has the same terms as Disney and has no special cancellation fees of their own.
 Some of the big online agencies, like Expedia and Priceline, may add their own cancellation fees; check your confirmation mail for details.

 Because of Disney’s generous refund policy, there’s no specific reason to change your Walt Disney World Resort Hotel reservation until you have firm dates you know you want to change to, or until it’s about 10 days before your arrival.
-If Disney extends their closure to include your trip dates, they’ll cancel your reservation themselves and likely offer you some kind of special bonus for your trouble.
-If it gets to be 10 days out and there’s still no clarity on whether the parks will be open, you may want to get online and try to move or cancel the booking.
+You may want to get online and try to move or cancel the booking.
 Only call in if you can’t deal with the booking online.
 There will likely be long wait times on the phone.

 If you need to cancel a Walt Disney World vacation package, there is normally a fee if you cancel less than 30 days out.
-For the time being, Disney has reduced that cancellation window to 7 days out.
-But if the parks are going to be closed, Disney will probably waive any cancellation fee (and may offer you a bonus offer for your trouble).
+For the time being, Disney has reduced that cancellation window to 7 days out for 2020 Walt Disney World vacation packages booked prior to their closure.
 If you have a travel agent, they will be up on the latest policies and processes; keep in touch with them and let them guide you.
-If you’ve booked your package yourself and don’t have any clarity about whether the parks will be open, the time to make your go/no-go decision is at about 15 days from arrival, assuming Disney is still keeping the 7-day window for cancellations.
-If you are feeling like you wouldn’t go even if Disney reopens, then go ahead and cancel or rebook.
+If you’ve booked your package yourself, the time to make your go/no-go decision is at about 15 days from arrival, assuming Disney is still keeping the 7-day window for cancellations.
+If you are feeling like you wouldn’t go, then go ahead and cancel or rebook.
 Try to use the web site if you can; the phones will be very busy.